Tuesday reception honoring Jackson planned

 A reception will be held today for Daniel Jackson, recently retired as president and CEO of Carroll Tomorrow and the Carroll County Chamber of Commerce.

-The reception will be held 4-6 p.m.
-Tuesday, July 13, at the organization's facility at 200 Northside Drive in Carrollton.
+The reception will be held 4 p.m. to 6 p.m.
+Tuesday, July 13, at the organization’s facility at 200 Northside Drive in Carrollton.

 Prior to the reception, a ribbon-cutting ceremony for the newly renovated Chamber lobby will kick off the activities and will be followed by guest speaker remarks at 5:30 p.m.